lab11/triumvi/contiki/README.md

 Main Application
 ----------------

-Currently, `triumviV9` is the primary application.
+Currently, `triumvi_current` is the primary application.
+This application supports versions 10, 11, 12, 12.1.